Qortin Redoubt

 Qortin Redoubt (Ridott tal-Qortin), also known as Eskalar Redoubt (Ridott t'Eskalar), is a redoubt in the limits of Mellieħa, Malta.
 It was built by the Order of Saint John in 1715–1716 as one of a series of coastal fortifications around the Maltese Islands.
-Today, the redoubt still exists, but it has some modern modifications.
+The redoubt still exists, but it has some modern modifications.

 History

 Qortin Redoubt was built in 1715–1716 as part of the first building programme of coastal fortifications in Malta.
 It was part of a chain of fortifications that defended the northern coast of Malta, which also included Aħrax Tower, several batteries, redoubts and entrenchments.
 The nearest fortifications to Qortin Redoubt are Tal-Bir Redoubt to the west and Vendôme Battery to the east.

 The redoubt originally consisted of a pentagonal platform with a low parapet.
 A rectangular blockhouse was located at the centre of its gorge.
 It was not armed with any artillery.

-Construction of Qortin Redoubt cost around 1239.8.19 scudi.
+Construction of Qortin Redoubt cost around 1,239.8.19 scudi.

 Present day

 Today, the pentagonal platform still exists, but the parapet has been removed.
-The blockhouse has been demolished and a summer residence has been built in its place.
+The blockhouse has been demolished and a summer residence built in its place.